PramodhKumar3/System-Design/README.md

 **Definition:** **Facade** is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

 🧩 **Use Case (Detailed):**
-A media converter requires calling multiple subsystems (AudioDecoder, VideoDecoder, Compressor).
+A media converter requires calling multiple subsystems:

+ - AudioDecoder
+ - VideoDecoder
+ - Compressor

 ✅ **Problem:**
 User should have a simple interface for conversion.